 As a graduate student in our program, you will:

-It is the goal of the program that each student achieve a level of performance excellence that makes it possible for that student to enter the field of professional vocal performance.
-In order to accomplish that goal, each student must demonstrate a technical foundation in vocal production that will allow that student’s voice to evolve in an efficient and healthy manner throughout the years that follow that student’s training at NYU.
-In addition, each student must demonstrate a respect for of the value of the text – the words that are sung as well as the sounds that are made – along with an demonstrable understanding that the best singing is an amalgamation of a freely produced sound and a personal need to communicate.
+- Achieve a level of performance excellence that makes it possible for you to enter the professional field of vocal performance.
+You'll craft a technical foundation in vocal production, learn how to demonstrate a respect for the value of the text – the words that are sung as well as the sounds that are made – along with a demonstrable understanding that the best singing is an amalgamation of a freely produced sound and a personal need to communicate.

-Students specializing in Music Theatre make their New York "debut" in their final semester as they are presented to New York's agents, casting directors, directors, and producers in their Graduation Showcase – a revue designed to feature the work of each student and help them make their first professional contacts in the industry.
+You will perform a graduate recital as your terminal degree experience.
+In addition, you will make your New York City "debut" in your final semester when you are presented to agents, casting directors, directors, and producers in our Graduation Showcase – a revue designed to feature the work of each student and help you make your first professional contacts in the industry.

 For more information about this MM program, please contact

 Director of Vocal Performance